 - Bus stop changes:

 The bus stop opposite the shops and outside Bureta Park will be relocated further south.
-This allows for two new time restricted parking spaces to be added closer to the shops, while two spaces further down the road will be removed to accommodate the relocated bus stop.
+This allows for two new P60 parking spaces to be added closer to the shops, while two spaces further down the road will be removed to accommodate the relocated bus stop.

 Ngatai/Bureta Road intersection safety improvements – concept design.
 (429kb pdf)